gitlapse/docs/source/includes/_lapses.md

 }
 ```

-This endpoint allows you to store a collection of lapses  via their SHAs
+This endpoint allows you to create a collection of lapses
 ### Resource URL
 POST `https://api.gitlapse.com/v1/lapses`